Dilute Bose gas with three-body interaction: recent results and open questions: Generalizations and conjectures

 \subsection{Excitation spectrum in the Gross--Pitaevskii regime}

-Although the second order of the ground state energy of $H_N^{\rm GP}$ in~\eqref{eq:HN} is believed to be proportional to $\mathcal{O}(N^{1/2})$, we expect that the excitation spectrum is still of order $\mathcal{O}(1)$ and should be described by Bogoliubov's theory, similarly to the two-body interaction case~\cite{BBCS-19,BSS-21,NamTri-21}.
+Although the second order of the ground state energy of $H_N^{\rm GP}$ in~\eqref{eq:HN} is believed to be proportional to $\mathcal{O}(N^{1/2})$, we expect that the excitation spectrum is still of order $\mathcal{O}(1)$ and should be described by Bogoliubov's theory, similarly to the two\nobreakdash-body interaction case~\cite{BBCS-19,BreSchSch-22,NamTri-21}.

-Taking the viewpoint from~\cite{LNSS-15}, we can predict the excitation spectrum by quantizing the Hessian of the Gross--Pitaevskii functional $\cE_{\rm GP}$.
+Taking the viewpoint in~\cite{LNSS-15}, we can predict the excitation spectrum by quantizing the Hessian of the Gross--Pitaevskii functional $\cE_{\rm GP}$.
 More precisely, for $\varphi \perp u_0$ we have

 with the Hessian matrix

 and where